Campus-FB-Logo

 A full house

 On that street, most dwellings were side by side duplex.
 That family took a whole side, using the two (or maybe three) apartments of that side.
 They were a family of 7 women (no children).
 There was a grandma among them and she used to smile to the kids around but she never talked to us.
-In fact, most of them never talked to anyone in the neighbourhood except to yell and complain (and scare us, kids).
+In fact, most of them never talked to anyone except to yell and complain (and scare us, kids).

 An old law